 - Watch the annual migration of the monarch butterfly as literally millions lift into the air at once.

-- Mexico has some of the best whale watching in the world on the Pacific coast, or swim with whale sharks in the Caribbean.
+- Spend time whale watching on the Pacific coast, or swim with whale sharks in the Caribbean.

 - Stay in a boutique hotel or rent a private villa on the Caribbean coast.